How To Review And Provide Constructive Feedback As A Peer Reviewer

 When reviewing a manuscript, it is important to examine the quality of the study in terms of validity, reliability, and originality.
 For medical-focused journals, for example, you may want to check how closely the research aligns with current standards in the field.

 The key question is whether the research methods are robust and appropriate for the research question.
 Have the tests been done correctly?
 Do the results seem reliable?
-Are conclusions justified based on data?
+Are conclusions justified based on the obtained data?

 Providing Constructive Feedback

-For example, if the methodology was solid but the conclusions feel too broad, point that out.
+Once the research has been reviewed and evaluated, the next step is to provide feedback.
+Feedback is not just about offering criticism; it is about providing constructive suggestions that help researchers improve their work.
+For instance, if the methodology is solid but the conclusions feel too broad, point that out.
 Offer specific suggestions on how the author could tighten their analysis.

 Maintaining Professionalism and Objectivity